TimDeboel/YT_audio_downloader/README.txt

 If the program gets stuck on a song in the gain change process, press 'crtl+c' followed by 'n'.

-If there are .jpg or .webm files in the Downloads folder, it means something went wrong during downloading and the song must be redownloaded.
+If there are .jpg or .webm files in the Downloads folder, it means something went wrong during downloading and the song in question needs to be manually redownloaded.

 If there are .mp4 files in the Downloads folder, it means something went wrong during the volume normalizing process.
 They can be deleted and the normalizing can be redone.